kireque/home-ops/README.md

 ### 📖 Docs

-The documentation that goes along with this repo can be found [over here](https://bjw-s.github.io/home-ops/).
+TO DO: The documentation that goes along with this repo can be found [over here](https://kireque.github.io/home-ops/).

----

-### 🔎 Support

-If you like this project, please consider supporting my work through my [GitHub sponsorship page](https://github.com/sponsors/bjw-s?frequency=one-time).

 ---